Tangential homoclinic points for Lozi maps: Introduction

+A rather surprising fact here is that $W_X^s$ and $W_X^u$ can also intersect along a segment of points, even more so since this cannot happen for parameter pairs $(a,b)$ such that $0<b<1$, $a>0$ and $a>b+1$; see Remark \ref{rem:misiurewicz_no_segments}.

 It is worth mentioning that our main theorem, in a way, represents a counterpart to the result of Ishii in \cite{ishii1997towards1}, where the first tangency problem was solved.
 There, the author showed that for all parameters on the boundary of the maximal entropy region (the region where $L_{a,b}$ is conjugate to the full shift on two symbols), $L_{a,b}$ has a heteroclinic tangency for $b>0$, i.e., a homoclinic tangency for $b<0$, and these tangencies are iterates of a special tangency on the $x$-axis in the phase space.
 In the parameter space, as we leave the maximal entropy region and move along the positive $a$-axis, from greater to smaller values, at one moment we pass the boundary of existence of homoclinic points for $X$, $\partial\mathcal{H}$, and enter the region where these points cease to exist.
-Therefore, the points $Z$, $V$, and their iterates can be considered as the \emph{points of last tangency} for $L_{a,b}$.
+Therefore, the points stated in Theorem \ref{thm:hom_T0V0} can be considered as the \emph{points of last tangency} for $L_{a,b}$.

-Moreover, the boundary $\partial\mathcal{H}$ merits a detailed investigation as a potential candidate for the boundary of the \emph{zero entropy locus} of $L_{a,b}$, and there are several results that substantiate this claim.
+Moreover, the boundary $\partial\mathcal{H}$ also appears in the studies of the \emph{zero entropy locus} of $L_{a,b}$.
 Firstly, Yildiz provided in \cite{yildiz2011monotonicity} partial results about zero topological entropy $h_{top}$ for $L_{a,b}$.
 In addition, the author numerically observed a region in the parameter space in which $h_{top}(L_{a,b})=0$.
 That region is in part bounded by $\partial\mathcal{H}$, and the author remarks that this boundary is expected to be piecewise algebraic.
 This last claim is justified by the fact that the curves forming $\partial\mathcal{H}$ represent intersections of $W_X^s$ and $W_X^u$, which are piecewise linear.
-This is explained in greater detail in Subsection \ref{subsec:examples_bd_curves}.
+This is explained in greater detail in Section \ref{sec:examples_bd_curves}.